-AUGUST 23, 2016 BOND ISSUE SUMMARY
+2016 BOND ISSUE SUMMARY

 The bond will allow the district to shift more operational costs from its general fund to bond issue funds to hopefully prevent additional staffing cuts and increases in class sizes in 2017.
 The bond expands on operational funding already being provided via a 2012 bond issue and extends that expanded support for two additional years.
-It is projected that 15 or more teaching positions could be preserved from future cuts by shifting operational costs to bond funds.
+It is projected that 15 or more teaching positions can be preserved from future cuts by shifting operational costs to bond funds.

 The bond will provide students with the instructional technology other districts now offer but which our students lack.
 Since the state has now cut all textbook funding, the bond will provide both physical and digital textbooks.
 The bond will support and expand new STEM programs in Science, Technology, Engineering, and Math.
 It will also maintain buildings and update classrooms and their furnishings that are up to 99 years old.

 The bond will also provide improvements in existing facilities previously identified as top priorities by community members on the district's Long Range Facilities Planning Committee, but which bond capacity limits prevented us from addressing in the 2013 reconfiguration bond issue.